yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 ####3.2	Management structure and procedures

 *Describe the organisational structure and the decision-making (including a list of milestones (table 3.2a));*
+- private partners can't take over -- connection made via workshops and meetings
+- how do decisions get made given a resistance to hierarchy?
+- git as a platform to collect ideas and share feedback

 *Explain why the organisational structure and decision-making mechanisms are appropriate to the complexity and scale of the project;*

 *Describe, where relevant, how effective innovation management will be addressed  in the management structure and work plan;*
+- effective innovation management : a self-managed system

 *Innovation management is a process which requires an understanding of both market and technical problems, with a goal of successfully implementing appropriate creative ideas.
 A new or improved product, service or process is its typical output.
 It also allows a consortium to respond to an external or internal opportunity.*

 *Describe any critical risks, relating to project implementation, that the stated project’s objectives may not be achieved.
 Detail any risk mitigation measures.
 Please provide a table with critical risks identified and mitigating actions (table 3.2b).*
+- dropout of courses
+- lack of participation / low level of participation coding the humanities offers ownership while also being online. students are themselves active in producing / developing the content

 ####3.3	Consortium as a whole